OCA/project/project_parent_task_filter/README.rst

 To use this module, you need to:

 #.
+Activate the subtasks for each project record individually
+#.
 Select the filter or the filter group Parent tasks in a Project

 Known issues / Roadmap
 ======================

-* Activate the configuration option to use subtasks
 * In Products of type Service add an option to create a subtask of an existing task

 Bug Tracker